omeka/omeka-s-enduser/docs/modules/mapping.md

 * **Go to current default view**: The small black square with a black box around a dot.
 This option is only available after you have set a default view.
 Click to pan and zoom map to the selected view for this item.
 * **Clear the default center and zoom level**: The small white square with a black "X".
 This option is only available after you have set a default view.
 Click to clear pan and zoom preferences and return to the initial global view.

 In addition to these options, you can also navigate the map using your mouse or trackpad by scrolling to zoom and clicking and dragging to pan.
+Scrolling using your mouse wheel is a setting that can be turned on or off in map page blocks.

 ## Item mapping